Balducci's: Balducci's after 2005

-The new flagship store on Eighth Avenue at 14th Street in Manhattan opened in December 2005.
+The new flagship store in the New York Savings Bank Building (at Eighth Avenue and 14th Street) in Manhattan opened in December 2005.
 Following its opening, Local 1500 of the United Food and Commercial Workers Union began protesting outside the store against the non-unionized status of employees.
-In April 2006 the company closed its two New York City locations, the new flagship at Eighth Avenue and 14th Street and the West 66th Street store.
+In April 2009 the company closed its two New York City locations, the new flagship at Eighth Avenue and 14th Street and the West 66th Street store.

-"Right now we are restructuring our company," said Jennifer Barton, Marketing Director with Balducci's LLC.
-"We had to close some of our under-performing stores."

 There are currently eight full-service retail stores in Connecticut, Maryland, Virginia, and New York (Scarsdale).
 In 2012, Balducci's returned to New York with Balducci's Gourmet on the Go Café in Hearst Tower, which serves prepared meals and soups as well as a gourmet salad and coffee bar.
 There are four Balducci's Express locations: three in JFK Airport in New York and one at the Leesburg Corner Premium Outlets in Virginia.
-There is also a Balducci's Gourmet on the Go Café located in the Bloomberg Children's Center at the Johns Hopkins Hospital.
+There also was a Balducci's Gourmet on the Go Café located in the Bloomberg Children's Center at the Johns Hopkins Hospital, but it closed in 2024.

 In April 2009 Balducci's was sold to Kings Food Markets, a portfolio company of Angelo, Gordon and Co.
 In 2016, Kings and Balducci's were sold to GSSG Capital.
 In 2020, Balducci's filed for bankruptcy, and was sold to Albertsons.